List of Marvel Comics characters: G: Grotesk

 The character subsequently appears in Ms. Marvel #6 (June 1977) and #8 (August 1977), The Avengers Annual #20 (1991), Avengers West Coast Annual #6 (1991), Iron Man Annual #12 (1991), and Thor #481 (December 1994).

 Prince Gor-Tok, also known as Grotesk, is the former prince of a warlike, civilized race of Gortokian Subterraneans with human intelligence and virtually human appearance.
 Underground atomic explosions created by surface humans led to the extinction of the entire race except for Grotesk, who, his mind and body first distorted by radiation, vows to destroy the entire surface world.

 Grotesk encounters the heroic mutants the X-Men on his first foray to the surface world.
-He fights them, and kills the Changeling (who, at the time was posing as Professor X to the X-Men).
+He fights them and kills Changeling, who had been posing as Professor X.

-Grotesk later encounters Ms. Marvel.
-He also sides with the Mole Man and Tyrannus in their war against the surface world and the Avengers.

 Grotto

-Grotto is a character appearing in Marvel comics.
-He was created by Frank Miller and first appeared in Daredevil #168.

 Grotto is a small-time criminal and the frequent partner of Turk Barrett.
-Like Turk, he works for Eric Slaughter and the Kingpin, resulting in frequent encounters with Daredevil and at one point encountered Elektra.
-Although generally regarded as unintelligent, Grotto often tries to act as a voice of reason to Turk's aggressive and overconfident behavior such as refusing to escape prison so that they can fill out their time and return to the streets without problem.
-When the Kingpin returned to San Francisco, Grotto was rehired as one of his elite members.
+Like Barrett, he works for Eric Slaughter and the Kingpin, resulting in frequent encounters with Daredevil and Elektra.
+Although generally regarded as unintelligent, Grotto often tries to act as a voice of reason to Barrett's aggressive and overconfident behavior.